Luisetepe/dotnet-fullstack-app/README.md

 ## Local development

-First, we need to prepare de Database with example data.
+First, we need to prepare the Database with example data.
 For this kind of things, I've created a C# console app inside the dotnet Solution that will run some tasks depending of the parameter we pass when executing it.
 For now it only reacts to the `seed` parameter, so once you have your PostgreSQL accessible, configure the connection string inside both files (I'm using the ones that I set up earlier with docker, the '`Database`' field is the name of tyour database, use whatever you want):

 ```jsonc
 // file -> api/src/WebApp.Template.Tools/appsettings.json